aehrc/cxrmate/README.md

-# CXRMate: Longitudinal Chest X-Ray Report Generation
+# CXRMate: Leveraging Longitudinal Data and a Semantic Similarity Reward for Chest X-Ray Report Generation

 CXRMate is a longitudinal, variable CXR report generation encoder-to-decoder model that conditions the report generation process on the report from the previous patient's study if available.
 The CXRMate checkpoint trained on MIMIC-CXR is available on the Hugging Face Hub: https://huggingface.co/aehrc/cxrmate.